Deskaheh: Death and legacy

 Deskaheh was staying at the home of Chief Clinton Rickard on the Tuscarora Reservation during the final months of pneumonia that followed a bad cold he had contracted in Europe.
 "He sent for his traditional medicine man from the Six Nations Reserve in Canada.
 But the medicine man was not allowed across the border.
 The U.S. had just passed the Immigration Law of 1924, which denied entry to anyone who did not speak English."
 On his deathbed, "Deskaheh told Rickard to 'Fight for the line.'"
 Chief Rickard went on to found the Indian Defense League in 1925, to defend "the right of free passage for Aboriginal people".

 Deskaheh was buried on June 30 on the Six Nations Reserve, with two thousand mourners accompanying his casket to the cemetery after a ceremony at Sour Spring Longhouse.
-Modern Iroquois consider Deskaheh a great patriot, but some also hold him responsible for the later retaliation of the Canadian government against the tribe.
+Modern Haudenosaunee consider Deskaheh a great patriot, but some also hold him responsible for the later retaliation of the Canadian government against the tribe.